aichat-go

 },

-// Model tiers: "provider/model" format (split on first /)
+// Model slots: "provider/model" format (split on first /)

 "models": {

-"extract": "openrouter/mistralai/mistral-small-3.1-24b-instruct", // lightweight
+"extract": "openrouter/mistralai/mistral-small-3.1-24b-instruct", // crawler topics, timer classification

-"embedding": "openrouter/qwen/qwen3-embedding-8b", // vectors
+"embedding": "openrouter/qwen/qwen3-embedding-8b" // vectors

 },